 \subsection{What Determines the Width of the High-level Anvil Clouds?}

-In subsection 3.1, we have shown that the width of the high-level anvil clouds shrinks as the surface temperature uniformly increases, but expands when reducing the day-night temperature contrast or increasing the radiative cooling rate.
+In subsection \ref{subsec:CRM_results}, we have shown that the width of the high-level anvil clouds shrinks as the surface temperature uniformly increases, but expands when reducing the day-night temperature contrast or increasing the radiative cooling rate.
 Below, we show that this can be qualitatively explained using radiation-driven divergence, generally following the idea of \cite{bony2016assessing} and \cite{cronin2017clouds}.
 The high-level anvil clouds in the upper troposphere of the dayside are transported from the substellar convective area towards the nightside.
 This outflow is closely related to mass divergence.
-Based on mass conservation, horizontal divergence ($D_r$) is equal to $\frac{\partial \omega_r}{\partial p}$, where $\omega_r$ is the vertical velocity in pressure coordinate, and $p$ is air pressure \citep{Vallis2017}.
+Based on mass conservation, horizontal divergence ($D_r$) can be diagnosed by the clear-sky radiation-driven convergence $\frac{\partial \omega_r}{\partial p}$, where $\omega_r$ is the radiation-driven vertical velocity in pressure coordinate, and $p$ is air pressure \citep{Vallis2017}.
 The value of $\omega_r$ could be obtained from the temperature equation in an equilibrium state.
 Under the WTG approximation, the horizontal temperature gradients can be ignored, so the vertical velocity ($\omega_r$) is approximately equal to:

 where $Q_r$ is the radiative cooling rate, and $S$ is the atmospheric stability \citep{emanuel1994large,bony2016assessing}.
 The value of $S$ is defined as $-\frac{T}{\theta}\frac{\partial \theta}{\partial p}$, where $T$ is air temperature, and $\theta$ is potential temperature.
 Therefore, the width of the outflow (assuming to be proportional to the width of the high-level anvil clouds) is mainly determined by two factors: the strength of the radiative cooling and the atmospheric stability \citep{bony2016assessing}.
 The vertical profiles of $T$, $S$, $\omega_r$, $D_r$, and the width of the high-level anvil clouds are shown in Figure~\ref{fig:anvil}.